fgimenez/emacs-n-go/README.md

 This is based on the go dev container at [2] and the configuration of emacs for go development at [3], thank you guys!

-If your go source files reside at `/path/to/go/src` then You can spin up the container with:
+If your go source files reside at `/path/to/go/src` then you can spin up the container with:

     docker run -v /path/to/go/src:/workspace/src/github.com/myuser/myproject -i -t fgimenez/emacs-n-go